 Check for Leaks

 During the inspection, be sure that the tank has no leaks.
-Your technician will perform several tests to identify possibilities of leakage.
+Your technician will perform several tests to identify the possibilities of leakage.
 Here are three (3) different tests to check for leaks on the oil tank.

 - Soil Testing